uvafung/GoodMorningCoding/manuscript/README.md

-This folder is made for Coding Club tutorial 25/9

-Intro to Github
+This folder is made for Coding Club tutorial 25/9: Intro to Github Happy coding!

-Happy coding